replayio/docs/src/app/basics/getting-started/record-your-playwright-tests/page.md

 {% steps %}

-## Create a new testsuite team
+## Create a new Test Suite team

 Start by visiting our [new testsuite form](https://app.replay.io/team/new/tests).
 It will create an API key and guide you through each step.

 {% figure
-    alt="Jumping to code"
+    alt="New playwright team"
     src="/images/new-team-tests.png"
-    height=870
+    height=415
-    width=870
+    width=766
 /%}

-## Install the Playwright Plugin package into your project
+## Install the Replay Playwright plugin

 {% tabs labels=["npm", "yarn", "pnpm", "bun"] %}
 {% tab %}